learn-co-curriculum/jsdom-mod-intro-dom-and-just-enough-js/README.md

 ## Explain that JavaScript Has Collections

 Sometimes a _variable_ might point to a Thing which actually has multiple Things inside of it.
-If you're familiar with programming, these collection Things are called _arrays_.
+In programming vocabulary, these collection Things are called _arrays_.
 So technically, `Array` belongs with `String` and `Number`.

 ```javascript
 slytherins[0] //=> "Salazar Slytherin"